braughtg/DCgit/UserStories.md

 1. Open terminal
 1. Change to course directory
 1. ./Instructor/DCgitCollect _AssignmentID_ _StudentList_
-1. Enter _GitHubUserName_ and _GitHubPassword_
 1. The script then:
   - reads the _StudentList_ file from the Instructor directory.
-    - See the sample _StudentList_ file in the Instructor directory.
+    - See the _StudentList.sample_ file in the Instructor directory.
   - Clones each of the student repositories into a directory named _AssignmentID_.submissions in the course directory.
+1. Mark and comment on the files in the student repositories.
 1. The script terminates if:
   - There is not a readable _StudentList_ file in the Instructor directory.